Gladstone Central

 Gladstone Central features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 40.3% of all households, including 14.1% couples with children, 17.1% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 59.7%, with lone person households at 54.3% and group households making up 4.6%.
-The median household size is 1.8 people, smaller than the Rest of Qld average of 2.5.
+Non-family households comprise the remaining 59.7%, with lone person households at 54.3% and group households comprising 4.6% of the total.
+The median household size is 1.8 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households